 What is the process of becoming a foster home?

 - Set up a phone interview with a foster team member to go over more of our foster requirements.
 If you have not heard from us within 7-10 days, please email us at firstname.lastname@example.org.
-Be patient as our team are volunteers and do work full-time jobs with families.
+Be patient as our team are volunteers and do work full-time jobs with families, pets of their own and myriad other commitments.

 - Check your provided references, both personal and vet clinic.
 Please let any references, INCLUDING THE VET CLINIC you cite, know we will be calling, as this is the most common area where the process slows down.